EXPLAINER: How will Biden's COVID-19 test giveaway work?

 WHEN WILL THE TEST KITS BE DELIVERED?

 The first delivery is expected in early January.
-All 500 million kits will not be delivered at the same time but instead will arrive in batches.
+All 500 million kits will not arrive at the same time but instead will be delivered in batches.

 MY DRUGSTORE DOESN’T HAVE ANY TESTS.
 HOW CAN I GET A FREE KIT FROM THE GOVERNMENT?